 I feel something warm tickle against my nose and reach up to swipe at the irritation.
 My hand comes away wet and I close my eyes.

-For fuck’s sake, I don’t want to cry anymore.
+For fuck’s sake, I hate crying.
 I don’t understand why this happens so often.
 I’m not freaking out or anything.
 It just keeps happening…

 But then I guess I really do know why: I don’t want to die.